essencious/git-advice/README.md

 * Smaller pull request
 * Communication is key

-## Code review/Pull request
+## Code review
 Code reviews helps the team understand the code base, reduce errors and bugs, learn from other members of the team and improve code quality.

 Things to look for:

 * Code style
-* Commented out code
+* Commented code
 * Obvious errors
 * Typos and spelling
 * Logical error
+* Documentation
+* Commit message
+* Code improvement
+* Labels

+Note: make sure you comment on the pull request

 How to properly test a pull request:

-* Pull a copy of it onto your local machine and test your application
+* Pull a copy of it onto your local machine and test the application
 * Don't merge unless you're confident that you fully understand the code you're about to merge in
 * Don't be afraid to suggest improvement
 * Ask questions on code that you don't understand.
 Code review isn't just about pointing out mistakes, it's about learning from your team members
+* Test new and old features
+* Encouraging and positive comments